hrzndhrn/xema/docs/usage.md

 ### Module

-The `module` keyword allows specifing which struct is expected.
+The `module` keyword allows specifying which struct is expected.

 ```elixir
 iex> schema = Xema.new {:struct, module: Regex}